thezeroalpha/lectures.alex.balgavy.eu/content/coding-and-cryptography/introduction-basic-concepts.md

 $\theta_{p} (c, v) = \sum_{w \in L(v)} \phi_{p} (v, w)$ where $L(v) = \lbrace words \in K^{n} \enspace \| \enspace \text{IMLD correctly concludes v sent} \rbrace$

+## Error-detecting codes
+error pattern is u = v + w if v ∈ C sent and w ∈ Kⁿ received.

+error detected if u is not a codeword. error patterns that can't be detected are sums of codewords

+distance of code: smallest d(v, w) ∀v,w.

+Code of dist d at least detects patterns of weight d-1, there's at least one pattern of weight d not detected.

+t-error-detecting code if detects pattern weight max t, and does not detect at least one pattern of weight t+1. so code with dist d is "d-1 error-detecting code"

+## Error-correcting codes
+Code C corrects error pattern u if ∀v ∈ C, v+u closer to v than any other word

+Code of dist d corrects all error patterns $weight \leq \frac{d-1}{2}$, at least one pat weight $1+\frac{d-1}{2}$ not corrected.